 It is our belief at Pulaski that a vision of the world that is pro-globalization—that is to say, pro- immigration, trade, pluralism—can accommodate a sense of place.
 And it’s our belief that better understanding these places is actually critical to defending the liberal democratic values that underpin a free and fair society.

 But doing so means injecting that sense of place into our work.
-It’s partly why our first project is place-based democracy.
+It’s partly why we’ve organized our work around the idea of place-based democracy.
 We want to measure the quality of democracy at the local and regional level because we think that has a lot to tell us about the overall health of a country.
 And we think it has a lot to tell us about the day-to-day life of millions of citizens.
 Because, after all, everyone lives somewhere.
 A failure to diagnose democratic backsliding at the subnational level means a failure to diagnose the erosion in the quality of civic life and liberties for many people otherwise described as living in a free country.

 We also believe in doing the work from these places precisely because we want to help contribute to reversing some of the magnetic polarity of modern globalization.
 We want to help these places keep talent and, when possible, to be the ones that draw it from elsewhere.
 Our decision to launch in Little Rock, Arkansas is central to that mission.
 We want our physical presence itself to work in concert with our research and action agenda.